Bunkai9448/digipet_PSP/FAQ & Bugs.md

 #                                   GAME INFO (FAQs)
 ===============================================================================

-- To Do, Find how to display the sound menu.
+- Use O+X to display the sound menu.

 - Use Up and Left d-pad/arrows to display the digivice watch.